steipete/InterposeKit/README.md

 Naming it Interpose was the plan, but then [SR-898](https://bugs.swift.org/browse/SR-898) came.
 While having a class with the same name as the module works [in most cases](https://forums.swift.org/t/frameworkname-is-not-a-member-type-of-frameworkname-errors-inside-swiftinterface/28962), [this breaks](https://twitter.com/BalestraPatrick/status/1260928023357878273) when you enable build-for-distribution.
 There's some [discussion](https://forums.swift.org/t/pitch-fully-qualified-name-syntax/28482/81) to get that fixed, but this will be more towards end of 2020, if even.

 ### I want to hook into Swift!
 You made another ObjC swizzle thingy, why?
 UIKit and AppKit won't go away, and the bugs won't go away either.
 I see this as a rarely-needed instrument to fix system-level issues.
 There are ways to do some of that in Swift, but that's a separate (and much more difficult!) project.
+(See [Dynamic function replacement #20333](https://github.com/apple/swift/pull/20333) aka `@_dynamicReplacement` for details.)

 ### Can I ship this?
 Yes, absolutely.
 The goal for this one project is a simple library that doesn't try to be too smart.
 I did this in [Aspects](https://github.com/steipete/Aspects) and while I loved this to no end, it's problematic and can cause side-effects with other code that tries to be clever.
 InterposeKit is boring, so you don't have to worry about conditions like "We added New Relic to our app and now [your thing crashes](https://github.com/steipete/Aspects/issues/21)".